-On March 30, 2005, the Financial Accounting Standards Board ("FASB") ratified the consensus reached by the Emerging Issues Task Force ("EITF") on issue No. 04-06, Accounting for Stripping Costs in the Mining Industry.
+On March 30, 2005, the Financial Accounting Standards Board ("FASB") ratified the consensus reached by the Emerging Issues Task Force ("EITF") on issue No. 04, Accounting for Stripping Costs in the Mining Industry.
 This issue applies to stripping costs incurred in the production phase of a mine for the removal of overburden or waste materials for the purpose of obtaining access to coal which will be extracted.
 Under the new rule, stripping costs incurred during the production phase of the mine are variable production costs that are included in the cost of inventory produced and extracted during the period the stripping costs are incurred.
-The guidance in this EITF consensus is effective for fiscal years beginning after December 15, 2005.
-The Company is evaluating what impact, if any, this guidance will have on its consolidated financial statements.
+Historically, the coal industry has considered coal uncovered at a surface mining operation but not yet extracted to be coal (pit) inventory.
+This is a change in accounting practice.
+The guidance in this EITF consensus is effective for fiscal years beginning after December 15, 2005 for which the cumulative effect of adoption should be recognized as an adjustment to the beginning balance of retained earnings during the period.
+The Company is evaluating what impact this guidance will have on its consolidated financial statements.